-The Group is principally engaged in the research, production, marketing and sales of sedans and related automobile components in the PRC.
-Geely Holding, which is ultimately owned by Mr. Li Shu Fu ("Mr. Li") and his associate, has signed agreements or been in negotiations with local governments in the PRC and other entities to set up production plants for the manufacturing and distribution of Geely sedans.
-The potential production and distribution of Geely sedans by Geely Holding may constitute competing businesses (the "Competing Businesses") to those currently engaged by the Group.
-Mr. Li has undertaken to the Company (the "Undertaking") on 20 November 2008 that upon being notified of any decision by the Company pursuant to a resolution approved by a majority of the independent non-executive Directors, he will, and will procure his associates (other than the Group) to, sell to the Group all of the Competing Businesses and related assets, subject to compliance with applicable requirements of the Listing Rules and other applicable laws and regulations upon terms to be mutually agreed as fair and reasonable.
-In addition, it is required that Mr. Li informs that Group of all potential Competing Businesses carried out by him or his associates.
+The Group is principally engaged in the research, production, marketing and sales of vehicles and related automobile components in the PRC.
+Geely Holding, which is ultimately owned by Mr. Li Shu Fu ("Mr. Li") and his associate, has signed agreements or been in negotiations with local governments in the PRC and other entities to set up production plants for the manufacturing and distribution of Geely vehicles.
+The potential production and distribution of Geely vehicles by Geely Holding may constitute competing businesses (the "Competing Businesses") to those currently engaged by the Group.
+Mr. Li has undertaken to the Company (the "Undertaking") on 20 November 2008 that upon being notified of any decision by the Company pursuant to a resolution approved by a majority of the independent non-executive Directors, Mr. Li will, and will procure his associates (other than the Group) to, sell to the Group all of the Competing Businesses and related assets, subject to compliance with applicable requirements of the Listing Rules and other applicable laws and regulations on terms to be mutually agreed as fair and reasonable.
+In addition, Mr. Li is required to inform the Group of all potential Competing Businesses carried out by him or his associates.

 In August 2010, Geely Holding completed the acquisition of Volvo Car Corporation, which manufactures Volvo cars, a range of family sedans, wagons and sport utility cars, and has 2,500 dealerships in 100 markets (the "Volvo Acquisition").
-Although the Group is not a party to the Volvo Acquisition nor in any discussions with Geely Holding to cooperate with Geely Holding in relation to the Volvo Acquisition, Geely Holding has provided an irrevocable undertaking to the Company on 27 March 2010 to the effect that upon being notified of any decision by the Company pursuant to a resolution approved by a majority of the independent non-executive Directors, Geely Holding will, and will procure its associates (other than the Group) to sell to the Group all or any part of the businesses and related assets of the Volvo Acquisition, and such transfer will be subject to the terms and conditions being fair and reasonable, and being in compliance with applicable requirements of the Listing Rules, other applicable laws and regulations and other necessary approvals and consents on terms to be mutually agreed.
-Despite the fact that the Geely Holding Group is principally engaged in similar business activities as the Group, their respective product offerings do not overlap as the Geely Holding Group's product mix consists of premium automobiles (such as the Volvo brand), which cater for consumers with relatively higher spending power and hence, the Geely Holding Group is considered to operate in a different market segment when compared to the Group, Premium automobiles, which mainly represent Geely Holding Group's product mix, generally refer to vehicles with higher quality, better performance, more precise construction, technologically innovative functions, or features that convey prestige and a strong brand name, whereas economy automobiles, which mainly represent the Group's product mix, generally refer to automobiles that are practical, lightweight and relatively inexpensive for consumers when compared to premium automobiles.
-Although the Group manufactures sport utility vehicles, they are still not yet compatible to premium automobiles in terms of vehicle class, construction, brand image and pricing.
-As such, the Competing Businesses of the Geely Holding Group can be defined and delineated from the business of the Group by different products offering (i.e. premium versus economy automobiles) and brand names.
+Although the Group is not a party to the Volvo Acquisition nor in any discussions with Geely Holding to cooperate with Geely Holding in relation to the Volvo Acquisition, Geely Holding has provided an irrevocable undertaking (the "Geely Holding's Letter of Undertaking") to the Company on 27 March 2010 to the effect that upon being notified of any decision by the Company pursuant to a resolution approved by a majority of the independent non-executive Directors, Geely Holding will, and will procure its associates (other than the Group) to sell to the Group all or any part of the businesses and related assets of the Volvo Acquisition, and such transfer will be subject to the terms and conditions being fair and reasonable, and being in compliance with applicable requirements of the Listing Rules, other applicable laws and regulations and other necessary approvals and consents on terms to be mutually agreed.